edavis/transmission-fluid/README.md

 ]}
 ```

-Note how the method, request arguments and response are correspond
+Note how the method, request arguments and response correspond
 directly with the `torrent-get` [API docs](https://trac.transmissionbt.com/browser/trunk/extras/rpc-spec.txt#L131).

 And because `torrent-get` can accept a list of IDs, you can do this: